matheusjgsantos/rotateTinySprites/README.md

  - Copy the exported data and paste it in a text editor
  - Save the file at the same directory where the script is located
  - Finally, run the script passing the sprite file name at the --input parameter
+ - The output file can be used in Tiny Sprite using the load backup option

 ```./rotateSprite.py --help
 usage: rotateSprite.py [-h] --input INPUT [--output OUTPUT] [--theta THETA]